mhaqir/Beta-VAE_GAN/README.md

 After training the network, the same command can be used in inference mode.

-Also dSprite dataset needs to be dwnloaded: https://github.com/deepmind/dsprites-dataset
+Also dSprite dataset needs to be downloaded: https://github.com/deepmind/dsprites-dataset